KQM-git/SRL/docs/characters/wind/blade.md

 ---
 description: |-
-  A swordsman who abandoned his body to become a blade.
-Birth name unknown.
+  A member of the Stellaron Hunters, and a swordsman who abandoned his body to become a blade.
-  He pledges loyalty to "Destiny's Slave," and possesses a terrifying self-healing ability.
+  Pledges loyalty to "Destiny's Slave," and possesses a terrifying self-healing ability.
-  Blade wields an ancient sword riddled with cracks, just like his body and his mind.
 ---

 import char from '@site/src/data/characters/Blade.json'